 “It turns out that there are numerous ways to make toast, and I tried many of them while awaiting the return of the tl90 [a high-tech Rowenta toaster designed by British designerJasper Morrisen].
 An oven broiler works well if you are mindful of burning and you flip the bread to achieve toasting on both sides.
 A stove-top frying pan allows for easier surveillance and possibly less heat waste than the oven broiler.
 Indeed, I often “fry” a bagel or sliced baguette after employing the pan for something else, giving the heat and oil already stored there a second tour of duty.
 The cook who loves danger can toast bread slices directly in the stove’s gas flame, while the more cautious pyromaniac will enjoy charring thick slices of bread on an outdoor grill, placing them on a low flame for a few minutes just as the grilled meats are nearing completion.”

 Lupton distilled the true gist of toast: “Whatever the method, the toasting process is a tiny miracle that has the power, Phoenix-like, to revive our daily bread with its healing fire.”

 Stale bread, born again.

-You can find different iterations of the Japanese Stovetop Grill in Asian cookware stores; we found ours at Katagiri in New York City.
+You can find different iterations of the Japanese Stovetop Grill in Asian cookware stores; we found ours at Katagiri in New York City (and there’s a version here on Amazon).
 We also recommend this classic, foldable 4-slice Camp Stove Toaster.